WasmEdge/docs/docs/develop/c/bpf.md

 WASMEDGE_PLUGIN_PATH=./build/plugins/wasm_bpf/ wasmedge bootstrap.wasm
 ```

-`WASMEDGE_PLUGIN_PATH` should be changed due to your build directory of the plugin.
+`WASMEDGE_PLUGIN_PATH` should be changed due to your build directory of the plug-in.

 Example output: